JSTOR-Labs/plant-humanities/docs/sunflower.md

 In the late fifteenth and sixteenth centuries, Europeans were eager to collect plants from the Americas because they were highly valued for their potential medicinal and culinary properties, in addition to being foreign curiosities, status symbols, and trophies bound up with imperialist and colonialist projects.
 The Spanish first transported the domesticated sunflower from North America to <span data-click-map-flyto="40.425, -3.639">Spain</span>, though questions persist about who collected such plants or seeds, and when and from where they did so.[^ref4] In the absence of more definitive evidence about their harvesting of _Helianthus annuus_, an exploitative practice now termed “[extraction colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism),” verbal and visual descriptions of the plant in early print sources, along with corroborating evidence, can be used to chart its introduction to Spain and other parts of Europe.
 <param ve-knightlab-timeline source="1gtN_aUHlOPEZr_APokEFgx4cJGoy4wKMha-UavmXiKk&" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="680">

-Through transregional trade networks Europeans obtained materials for cultivating sunflowers in botanical gardens and instructions for doing so.[^ref6] They also used these connections to exchange books, drawings, letters, and other materials that espoused new aesthetic conventions for representing the sunflower and taxonomic approaches for organizing depictions of plants within herbals and florilegia.
+Through transregional trade networks wealthy Europeans obtained materials for cultivating sunflowers in botanical gardens and instructions for doing so.[^ref6] They also exchanged books, drawings, letters, and other communications that espoused new aesthetic conventions for representing the sunflower and taxonomic approaches for organizing depictions of plants within herbals and florilegia.
 This model visualizes some of the connections with herbalists, translators, publishers, artists, patrons, and other historical figures who were active mainly in Europe, focusing on the period from the 1550s to the 1650s.
 <param ve-d3plus-ring-network url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/graphs/Helianthus_annuus_network_iconography.tsv" center="Johann Konrad von Gemmingen">

 ### Sunflower Aesthetics in Full Bloom